vinefeeder/VineFeeder/README.md

         rich
         Scrapy

-You can install the necessary packages with bash or a Window's Terminal install python modules to the same python environment (env) as Devine
+You can install the necessary packages with bash or a Window's Terminal.
+Make sure to install python modules to the same python environment (env) as Devine
-Be sure Devine works correctly, then
+First be sure Devine works correctly to your liking, then, for VineFeeder,

-    pip install -r requirements.txt for VineFeeder
+    pip install -r requirements.txt

 **Setup**